 Costco vs The Competition

-Costco comes out ahead again, and at $1.16 a pack these Madras Lentils are an absolute steal.
+Costco comes out ahead again, and at $1.16 a pack, these Madras Lentils are an absolute steal.

 Madras Lentils - Tasty Tips

 This is a new item for me, and I’m sure it’s going to be for a lot of people.
-I actually have never even heard of Madras lentils before I saw them in Costco.
+I actually had never even heard of Madras lentils before I saw them in Costco.